 Delhi: Angry over traffic police challan, man sets bike on fire

-New Delhi, Sep 06: Angry over being fined for traffic violation, a man set his motorbike on fire in Sheikh Sarai area on Thursday.
+New Delhi, Sep 06: Angry over being fined for a traffic violation, a man set his motorbike on fire in Sheikh Sarai area on Thursday.
 Police said that the rider was in an inebriated condition.

 According to reports, the man told traffic cops that he is taking out papers from his bike but suddenly he set his vehicle on fire.